mustormerrimack/Project4andProject5/MustoR-Week4/README.md

+First download this repository using one of the methods on GitHub SSH is reccomended

 To run the program open the directory that contains the project (MustoR) then run the following command in the terminal to compile the code:

 javac LinkedList/*.java